 A Calgary DUI lawyer can attend court for you in many cases.

-What happens at my first court appearance?
+What happens at my first DUI court appearance in Alberta?

-The first court date is an administrative step.
+The first DUI court date is an administrative step.
 The court confirms you received disclosure (police evidence), ensures you have legal counsel or time to find one, and schedules follow-up dates.

 You should not plead guilty without receiving and reviewing disclosure with a Calgary DUI lawyer.